C3pa/Morrowind-Magicka-Regen-Suite/Data Files/Readme.txt

 Credits
 ________
 Thanks to Anumaril21 for creating the original MWSE Magicka Regen.
-Thanks to hhuuggss for suggesting to clamp magicka, the comment section of MWSE Magicka Regen Thanks to Necrolesian for the right calculation of time spent resting when the rest had been interrupted, comment section of MWSE Magicka Regen.
+Thanks to hhuuggss for suggesting to clamp magicka, the comment section of MWSE Magicka Regen.
+Thanks to Necrolesian for the right calculation of time spent resting when the rest had been interrupted, the comment section of MWSE Magicka Regen.
 Thanks to Merlord for developing Ashfall.
 I learned how to make an mcm menu by reading his code.
 Thanks to Knu for coming up with a great decay formula in his Natural Magicka Regeneration.
 Thanks to Greatness7 and NullCascade for fixing a bug in my code.
 Thanks to Herbert for writing me a snippet needed to implement compatibility with Fortify Magicka Regeneration.
 Thanks to Storm Atronach for proposing a fix released in v3.0.1.
-Thanks to the following people from MMC Discord channel, who answered my questions:
+Thanks to the following people from the MMC Discord channel, who answered my questions:

 Axemagister
 Greatness7